alexandrinaguran/alexandrinaguran.github.io/projects.md

 In a time of replication crises, big team science is one important way to make sure our findings are robust and valid.
 I joined ManyDogs in 2021 and have contributed to two manuscripts (see publications section) and found a community of supportive canine researchers there.
 If you want to join the project, or for more information, visit: https://manydogsproject.github.io/.

+# Music for Autism "M4A"

+Collaboration partners: Dr. Giorgia Silani, Dr. Christian Gold.

+In this project, I was responsible for the design and implementation of the music prediction task, in which children are presented with consonant and dissonant stimuli and learn to associate them with certain images.
+Our aim is to investigate whether prediction forming is disturbed in ASD and whether musictherapy can have a beneficial effect on music-related and social predictions.
+For more info, see my preprints or the project website at: https://www.m4a-project.net/

 # Other